The Ultimate Guide To The SaaS Feature Survey in 2022

-The one question SaaS Product teams around the world are losing sleep over now is: “How can we make our product even better?”
+The one question Product teams are constantly asking is: “How can we make our product even better?”

 Feature surveys enable Product teams to listen to the voice of the customer at scale, and then use the insights that users provide to improve their product.

 Essentially, you’re democratizing product development.
 You’re giving the people that use your product the chance to influence how you improve it.

 This is really important for a number of reasons, which I’ll get to it soon.

 In this article, I’m going to explain what feature surveys are, why they’re so important, and then how you can start using them to collect the information you need.

 By the end, you’ll be ready to add product surveys to your product, and start collecting valuable feedback that you can use to build the best product you can.